-We fuse educational best practices with the latest in scientific research, technology and design.
+We fuse educational best practices with the latest in scientific research, technology, and design.

-The Greene School Art program equips students with the ability to reach outside their comfort zone and become successful beyond the realm of art.
+The Greene School art program equips students with the ability to reach outside their comfort zones and become successful beyond the realm of art.
 Having the confidence to take risks in the art room translates to confidence in ideas and risk-taking in other subject areas.
 Students carry that persistence and feeling of accomplishment to other subject areas.
 In art class, the students focus on engaging in creative habits while using new media and art techniques.

 All students have the opportunity to share their work at the annual Art Showcase.

 Life is about learning to live in and experience the moment.
-The Greene School Mindfulness program plays an important role in the overall development and learning potential of students while providing skills that support the learning taking place in other subjects.
+The Greene School mindfulness program plays an important role in the overall development and learning potential of students, while providing skills that support the learning taking place in other subjects.

 The mindfulness course teaches students to be present and in the moment while focusing on the task at hand.
 The course is also designed to help students develop a deeper sense of self-awareness and empathy, while learning to balance emotions, control impulses, and integrate heart with mind.